bashcats/awesome-wm-hydra/README.md

 ### Main trigger arguments
 Here are the arguments for the `hydra.start` function:
 - Required arguments:
+    - `hydra_color`: The behavior of the hydra.
+Currently there is a default `"green"` which requires the activation key to be held down and the `"red"` hydra which once activated will stay open with no keys held down.
     - `activation_key`: The trigger key.
 This is **not** a key ID, but a AwesomeWM key name.
 This must match the key used in your awesome key config to trigger hydra, since it's used to detect when the activation key is released.
     - `config`: The key binding config table.
 - Optional arguments: